kxepal/setuptools-pkg/README.rst

   specify them manually if you build package on non-FreeBSD system or if you distribution is not pure.

-- ``before_make_pkg_callback``: A callback function that takes a single argument with the path to installed sources directory.
-Used to customize the install tree before package will be made.
-For instance, you can relocate config files to the proper `/usr/local/etc` location or shared files, prepare log and run directories etc. All the result will be packaged once function is done.

 - ``categories``: A list (literally) of package categories.
   By default uses ``description`` field of project metadata.